Perimattic

 • No agents required on managed nodes, reducing overhead and simplifying setup.

-• It define tasks and configurations in YAML format for easy readability and maintenance.
+• Defines tasks and configurations in YAML for easy readability and maintenance.

-• It ensure consistent system state by only making necessary changes.
+• Ensures consistent system state by only making necessary changes, an approach known as idempotency.

 3. Docker